-The normal course load at Beloit College is 4 units.
-To be considered full-time, a student must be registered for at least 3 units, unless he or she has received approval from the advisor and the Registrar.
+The normal course load at Beloit College is 4.00-4.25 units.
+To be considered full-time, students must be registered for at least 3 units, unless they have received approval from their advisor and the Registrar.
 To be considered half-time, a student must be registered for at least 1.50 units.
-Prior to the first class day for any given term, a student may register for a maximum of 4.75 units.
+Prior to the first class day for any given term, students may register for a maximum of 4.75 units.

-Deadlines for Overload Petitions: Overload petitions must be submitted no later than 11:59 PM on the first Friday of the semester in which the student wishes to pursue a course overload.
+Overload petitions must be submitted no later than 11:59 PM on the deadline for the semester in which the student wishes to pursue a course overload.
 Students are encouraged to submit requests well before this deadline and may submit them as early as the week after the initial online preregistration period closes for the semester.
 The Academic Performance Committee will review overload petitions on a rolling basis at its regularly scheduled meetings.

 Students should check with the Dean of Students Office, if they have questions about deadlines.

-Here’s the procedure for submitting a request for an exception to the overload policy, if a student with a cumgpa below 3.200 wants to register for more than 4.75 units OR if any student wants to register for more than 5.50 units:
+If a student with a cumulative GPA below 3.200 wants to register for more than 4.75 units OR if any student wants to register for more than 5.50 units:

 - A student initiates the process by completing the first section of the form, saving it, and then sending the saved form as an attachment to their advisor.

-- The advisor fills out the advisor section, saves the form, and sends the newly saved form as an attachment to the Committee email@example.com
+- The advisor fills out the advisor section, saves the form, and sends the newly saved form as an attachment to the Academic Performance Committee via email@example.com

 - The student and advisor are encouraged to attach additional documentation, if necessary, to explain the request.